 Science Gallery Dublin, Trinity College

-Make your way back to Dublin city centre and towards Pearse Street where you’ll visit the Science Gallery Dublin; a part of the Global Science Gallery Network pioneered by Trinity College Dublin.
+Make your way back to Dublin city centre and towards Pearse Street where you’ll visit the Science Gallery Dublin; a part of the Global Science Gallery Network pioneered by Trinity College Dublin and an excellent place to visit during a weekend in Dublin.

 The Science Gallery is an interactive space that encourages visitors of every age to think outside the box.
 From questioning our relationship with plastic to investigating optical illusions, the gallery consistently offers new and exciting exhibitions to get your mind thinking and your creative juices flowing!
 Although lunch is on the cards next, don’t miss an opportunity to try some fresh bread or pastries from Bread 41 located just across the road.